Spring games begin with fans, new faces, moment for Mancini

 After producing 35 home runs and 97 RBIs for the Orioles in 2019, he seemed primed for even bigger things.
 But after playing just five exhibitions last year, he needed to end his season to have surgery for colon cancer.

-When Mancini came up in the first inning against Pittsburgh, he drew a nice round of applause as he approached the batter’s box and waved to the crowd.
+When Mancini came up in the first inning against Pittsburgh, he drew a nice round of applause as he approached the batter’s box and waved to the crowd at Ed Smith Stadium.
 The cheers kept growing, with pitcher Chad Kuhl stepping off the mound and umpire Will Little cleaning the plate to prolong the salute.

 Mancini took off his helmet to acknowledge a standing ovation that included the fans, the Orioles and the Pirates.